-This policy has been written after a review of RSE curriculum content with staff and pupils, as well as in consultation other agencies involved with wider school community (such as the school nurse) and we have kept parents informed throughout any decision making.
+This policy has been written after a review of RSE curriculum content with staff and pupils, as well as in consultation other agencies involved with wider school community (such as the school nurse) and we have kept parents informed throughout.

-Implementation and Review of Policy
+2. Implementation and review of policy